microsoft/moaw/workshops/github-copilot/workshop.md

 <div class="tip" data-title="tip">

 > There are several ways of using GitHub Copilot for that.
 For instance, you can write several consecutive lines of comments before letting GitHub Copilot giving recommandations.
-Furthermore, is the result is not conclusive, you can open a side panel to generate 10 alternatives suggestions.
+Furthermore, if the result is not conclusive, you can open a side panel to generate 10 alternatives suggestions.
 To do so, click `ctrl` + `Enter`

 </div>